Carleton-Blueprint/CCS-Landing-Page/README.md

 Welcome to the Carleton CUSEC Society (CCS) website, brought to you by Carleton Blueprint ❤️!

-The goal of the CCS website was simple: to share essential information on CUSEC, foster interest in joining CCS as a member and attending their events, and motivate students to attend CUSEC.

 # Technologies

 - **Frontend:** [Gatsby](https://www.gatsbyjs.com/docs/)